 There have been other bombings in Baltimore-six since 1907.
 No one ever was convicted for placing them.
 Of the six, two bombs were aimed at the homes of incumbent Mayor’s Broening, in 1927, and Jackson two years ago in 1936.
 Another bomb exploded at the city’s sewage pumping station at East Falls and Eastern Avenues.
 The remaining bombing cases apparently were the result of individual hatred.
 No reasons ever were assigned to the bombings of the mayor's homes.

 More Than Revenge

 In each of the previous instances to early Sunday morning, there was nothing to lead police to attribute the bombings to organize crime.
-The bombing of the Whitelock Street and Druid Hill Avenue tavern, on the other hand, had earmarks of more than individual revenge.
+The bombing of the Whitelock Street and Druid Hill Avenue (Sugar Hill) Tavern, on the other hand, had earmarks of more than individual revenge.

 After hearing yesterday afternoon in the Northern Police Court, Julius Fink, 42, of the 400 block of Andrus Street, was held by magistrate Harry Allers, for a further hearing Thursday morning on a charge of “assault with intent to murder one William Adams, by placing a bomb on premises at 2340 Druid Hill Avenue…”

 Police were so much concerned about the bombing that they asked for an extension of time in which to follow up several angles.
-Think was held at the northern police station instead of being sent to City Jail, as is the usual practice in similar cases.
+Fink was held at the Northern Police Station instead of being sent to City Jail, as is the usual practice in similar cases.
 Police would not comment on rumors that there was fear of possible attack if the prisoner were sent to jail.

 Testimony giving at the here was so meager that magistrate Allers had to request additional information.
 Detective Lieut.
 William Feehly, one of the police assigned to the case, inform the magistrate that the case might be injured if extensive testimony were given.